Trauma

 Intrusive Thoughts

 These may be consistent and persistent thoughts, memories, nightmares, or flashbacks that cause intense stress and interfere with daily life by activating fear, guilt, shame, anger, grief, or other painful emotions.
-To stop being triggered, avoidance is used as a coping mechanism: places, activities, or people that are reminders of the trauma.
+To stop being triggered, avoidance of places, activities, or people may be used as a coping mechanism.

 Hypoarousal

-Trauma can cause individuals to be stuck in patterns of disconnection, isolation, or shut-down.
-This can feel like depression; low mood and energy, desire to be alone, or putting up walls.
-If left untreated these patterns continue and get in the way of healthy relationships and enjoyment of daily life.
+Trauma can cause the nervous system to be stuck in patterns of disconnection, isolation, or shut-down.
+This can feel like depression; low mood and energy, wanting to be alone, or feeling empty.
+The longer these patterns continue, the more difficult it feels to move about your day-to-day activities with enjoyment or purpose.

 Physical Symptoms

-Common physical symptoms of trauma include headaches, fatigue, muscle tension, rapid heartbeat, and changes in appetite or sleep patterns.
+Physical symptoms of trauma can include: headaches, fatigue, muscle tension, rapid heartbeat, and changes in appetite or sleep patterns.
 Some people also experience gastrointestinal problems, such as nausea or diarrhea, or chronic pain conditions.

 Emotional or Physical Numbness